nikolas-claussen/blender-tissue-cartography/README.md

 This software is being developed by Nikolas Claussen in the [Streichan lab at UCSB](https://streichanlab.physics.ucsb.edu/).
-Noah Mitchell, Susan Wopat, and Matthew Lefebvre contributed example data.
+Noah Mitchell, Susan Wopat, Dong-Yuan Chen, and Matthew Lefebvre contributed example data.
 Sean Komura and Gary Han tested the software.
 Dillon Cislo provided advice on surface-surface registration.